 True healing from trauma means integration of body, heart, and brain.
 With an understanding of the neuroscience behind trauma we offer a body-centered and somatic approach to getting body and mind communicating again.

-If you or someone you know match the trauma symptoms listed above, we are confident that we can help and invite you to contact us today for a free consultation.
+If you or someone you know match the trauma symptoms listed above, we are confident that we can help and invite you to contact us today for a consultation.